-In fact this position is further exacerbated by the withdrawal from alcohol.
-As dealt with previously, when we wake up after a drink we do not return immediately to feeling normal, in fact we are more mentally frail, depressed and vulnerable due to the aftereffects of the drinking.
+This position is further exacerbated by the withdrawal from alcohol.
+As mentioned previously, when we wake up after a drink we do not return immediately to feeling normal, in fact we are more mentally frail, depressed and vulnerable due to the aftereffects of the drinking.
 So we are not just viewing our previous uninhibited, overly emotional actions from the point of view of normalcy, but we’ve actually gone even further the other way and are viewing them from an even more timid and nervous disposition.
-The difference between the two states is usually such that we cannot even begin to comprehend how we could have undertaken such and act, and as we have no memory of it we cannot even begin to understand our motivation.
+The difference between the two states is usually such that we cannot even begin to comprehend how we could have undertaken such an act, and as we have no memory of it we cannot even begin to understand our motivation.
 The upshot of this is that it really feels like the actions of two entirely different people.

 The blackout is not something that everyone suffers from, however virtually every drinker who has ever taken a drink has done things they regret whilst drinking, or suffered from some form of memory loss, and the elements described here also explain why we do things while we are drinking that we later regret, and why we suffer from memory loss.
 Memory loss and doing things you later regret are often seen as signs of problem drinking, whereas they are in fact absolutely unavoidable consequences for anyone who drinks regularly.
 If you remove your inhibitions and let your emotions run riot, how can you possibly expect to avoid doing embarrassing and shameful things?